-2. Senior Medical Social Worker and Senior Art Therapist, Gillian Ong was invited by the Singapore International Foundation to present two workshops "Journeying into Your Inner World with Symbols" on 4 and 11 September 2021 to share on the use of art therapy for mental health for participants from India, to help them cope with the COVID-19 crisis.

-En was invited by her alma mater, New York University (NYU) Silver School of Social Work for an online sharing session titled "The Silver Social Change Series".
+- 2. Senior Medical Social Worker and Senior Art Therapist, Gillian Ong was invited by the Singapore International Foundation to present two workshops - "Journeying into Your Inner World with Symbols" on 4 and 11 September 2021 to share on the use of art therapy for mental health for participants from India, to help them cope with the COVID-19 crisis. - 3.
+Senior Medical Social Worker, Koh Tang Michelle Lau was conferred the En was invited by her alma mater, New York University (NYU) Silver School of Social Work for an online sharing session titled "The Silver Social Change Series".
 Tang En shared her insights as a "Guide" in her current role providing psychosocial care and counselling to patients and their families as well as a Supervisor, giving trainings to internal staff and external co-workers in palliative care.